 Starting to create Google My Business profile includes steps like adding your company name, address, and hours of operation, monitoring and responding to customer reviews, uploading photos, learning how and where people are looking for you, and much more.

 If you start with local SEO, choosing to set up a Google My Business listing is an excellent place to start.
-And anyway, when people are searching for a nearby product or service, they are usually on the verge of making a purchase - such as repair services or groceries.
+And anyway, when people search for a nearby product or service, they are usually on the verge of making a purchase - such as repair services or groceries.

 It is one of the most straightforward ways for a customer to obtain free and useful information about a company on the internet.
 A proper Google listing can also help your company appear more legitimate, as not being listed on Google these days is considered suspicious.

 Now, let’s look at the basics and start from starch to add your business to Google.

 How to create a Google listing for your business